Fentanyl Addiction Treatment in Los Angeles, California

 photo of participants in therapy putting their hands together as they discuss the benefits of teen group therapy

-IOP
+IOP Includes:

 This option works with your schedule, Monday through Friday

-What to Expect with Our PHP and IOP Programs
+What to expect with our PHP and IOP programs

-Depending on your specific needs, you may start your fentanyl addiction treatment with our Partial Hospitalization Program (PHP) and transition to the Intensive Outpatient Program (IOP), or begin directly at the IOP level.
-Wherever your journey begins, after completing your fentanyl addiction treatment, you’ll become part of our supportive alumni community, offering encouragement and inspiration to others on their path to recovery.
+Depending on the level of care that best suits your needs, you may begin with our Partial Hospitalization Program (PHP) and transition to the Intensive Outpatient Program (IOP), or begin directly at the IOP level.

+Wherever your journey begins, after completing your treatment, you’ll become part of our supportive alumni community, offering encouragement and inspiration to others on their path to wellness.
 Our programs are carefully designed to include individual and group therapy, comprehensive case management, holistic treatments, and medication management.
-This integrated approach ensures a fentanyl detox and addiction treatment plan that promotes healing at every stage.
+This integrated approach ensures a treatment plan that promotes healing at every stage.
 These programs include:

-Individual Therapy
+Individual therapy

-Weekly sessions with a therapist to help you explore the underlying causes of your fentanyl addiction, identify your triggers, and develop coping strategies to last a lifetime.
+Weekly sessions with a therapist to help you explore the underlying causes of your condition, identify your triggers, and develop coping strategies to last a lifetime.

-Medication Management
+Medication management

-If necessary, our clinicians will prescribe and monitor medications to manage fentanyl addiction withdrawal symptoms and support recovery.
+If necessary, our clinicians will prescribe and monitor medications to manage your condition symptoms and support wellbeing.

 young man sitting across from a clinician undergoing a substance abuse evaluation

-Case Management
+Case management

 Weekly case management meetings will help you to develop life skills, build healthy daily routines, and support reintegration into your daily life.

-Group Therapy
+Group therapy

-Daily group therapy sessions help you to build a supportive network of peers and explore therapeutic techniques like CBT, mindfulness, and relapse prevention.
+Daily group therapy sessions help you to build a supportive network of peers and explore therapeutic techniques like CBT, mindfulness and art therapy.

-Holistic Groups
+Holistic groups

 Yoga, meditation, sound baths, and other holistic therapies are practiced daily to restore balance between your mind and body.

-Our Virtual/Online IOP
+Our virtual/online IOP

-In situations where you have achieved sustained recovery over a longer period of time, but are still in need of ongoing support and help with mental health but prefer the flexibility of online treatment, our virtual Intensive Outpatient Program (IOP) provides the same evidence-based therapies as our in-person IOP programs.
+In situations where you have achieved sustained recovery over a longer period of time, but are still in need of ongoing support and help with mental health, but prefer the flexibility of online treatment, our virtual Intensive Outpatient Program (IOP) provides the same evidence-based therapies as our in-person IOP programs.

 Delivered through secure online platforms, this program allows you to continue treatment from anywhere in California, ensuring you have access to care no matter your location.

-What is Fentanyl Addiction?
+What is fentanyl addiction?

 Fentanyl addiction occurs when the use of this powerful opioid becomes uncontrollable, even in the face of harmful consequences.
 Originally developed as a prescription painkiller, fentanyl is incredibly potent—far stronger than heroin, morphine, or other prescription opioids—and has led to a sharp increase in fatal drug abuse along with fentanyl overdose deaths across the country.